maxwolf621/SpringNote/Hibernate/TableRelationship.md

 ![](https://i.imgur.com/k6ZZIgv.png)
-- the `@OneToMany` with the `mappedBy` attribute set, you have a bidirectional association.
+- `@OneToMany` with the `mappedBy` attribute set, you have a bidirectional association.
   > In our case, both the Post entity has a collection of `PostComment` child entities, and the child `PostComment` entity has a reference back to the parent Post entity

 ```java